 REPLACE OR OVERHAUL THE CARBURETOR?

-If you don’t have the time for an overhaul / rebuild (i.e. a storm is coming!), you may want to buy a replacement Briggs & Stratton Carburetor – Part # 591378.
+If you don’t have the time for an overhaul / rebuild (i.e. a storm is coming!), you will want to buy a replacement Briggs & Stratton Carburetor – Part # 591378.

 Installing a replacement carburetor is basically a drop-in that takes less than 20 minutes.
-If you do buy one, please remember to save the choke handle bar because you will need to re-use it.(you will need to re-use the old one by removing the choke plate; see below, right image).
+If you do buy one, you need re-use the choke handle bar because the new one is shorter than the original one (this involves simply removing a choke plate).

 I had three choices in trying to solve my problem:

 - VARNISH REMOVAL – Costs may be $10 or under; least expensive route but may develop leaks if old gasket is damaged during cleaning process

 - OVERHAUL – Costs about $25 for an overhaul / rebuild kit

 - REPLACE – Costs about $100

 I ultimately chose to go with option #2 because I felt confident that my generator will be working after the engine tuneup (replacing air filter, spark plug, oil change, etc.) + overhauling my carburetor.